Estimated Reading time : 3 min

 Visited the Gandhi Museum

 The second most popular spot in Madurai, Gandhi Museum being the only museum in South India dedicated to the freedom fighter Mahatma Gandhi.
-Apart from being famous as a museum, this place is a paradise for the photography lovers.
-I could get a few glimpses over items like Gandhiji’s cloth worn during the assassination, a personalized letter to Adolf Hitler during World War 2.
+Not only is this museum famous for the history lovers but also an yet another paradise for the photography lovers.
+I took a snapshot of the items like Gandhiji’s cloth worn during the assassination, a personalized letter to Adolf Hitler during World War 2.

 Tasted the popular beverage of Madurai: Jigarthanda